TeamCaterpillar/Cafepillar/README.md

 **Audio Sources**

-The button and shuffling sound effects were sourced from [freesound.org](https://freesound.org/search/?q=shuffle+card&f=tag%3A%22shuffling%22), and the background music was sourced from a [youtube video](https://www.youtube.com/watch?v=zhhA3drWwcw&pp=ygUQY2F0ZXJwaWxsYXIgc29uZw%3D%3D) that allowed viewers to use their music for free.
+The button and shuffling sound effects were sourced from [freesound.org](https://freesound.org/search/?q=shuffle+card&f=tag%3A%22shuffling%22), and the background music was sourced from a [youtube video](https://www.youtube.com/watch?v=zhhA3drWwcw&pp=ygUQY2F0ZXJwaWxsYXIgc29uZw%3D%3D) composed by SolarDTM.
+Permissions were obtained to use their work as background music.
 Signals are sent every time a button is pressed, and for each scene, there is a script that is listening for the signals and emits the button_pressed sound effect when it reads the signal.
 The background music is autoloaded when the game boots up and loops, ensuring no breakups in the music when switching between the front of house and the kitchen.
 The sound style is meant to be relaxing and reminiscent of a coffee shop, so we chose a comfy bossa-nova track to play in our game.

 ## Gameplay Testing